ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartgarden/README.md

 ### General things to know about data points

-The adapter doesn't change any values transmitted by the GARDENA smart API.
+The adapter doesn't change any values transmitted by the GARDENA smart system API.
 The only thing that is done (from version 1.0.0) is to check the type of *timestamps* and *numbers*.